 Long term experience with these devices is therefore limited while LED component types tend to change in few years from introduction to obsolete phase, presenting challenges for product manufacturing life cycle management.

-degradation of light output over operating time;

-complex electronic control needed to achieve long life and high performance;
+relatively complex electronic control needed to achieve long life and high performance;

-difficulty in using LEDs as a replacement for lamps in traditional lenses, especially with coloured sectors.
+some additional considerations when using LEDs as a replacement for lamps in traditional lenses, especially with coloured sectors due to the lower transmittance when used with red and green filters.

 monitoring systems are more complex;

-LED efficiency decreases at increased current levels (so called ‘droop’) and so does the operational lifetime.white pcLEDs will be very inefficient with red and green filters used with existing incandescent light sources and it is better to replace the lamp and filter with coloured LEDs, where possible;
+LED colours vary and may be outside the IALA preferred colour regions and therefore may have to be sorted;

+Susceptible to electrical overload (e.g. nearby lightning strikes)

-Operational, Environmental and Financial Issues
+Operational, Environmental and Financial CONSIDERATIONS

 Operational

 the very long operating life and low power requirement may reduce requirements for maintenance resources and infrastructure;

-minimal guidelines needed for LED AtoN lights since they are largely maintenance free;
+LEDs allow the production of small, self-contained lanterns;

-reduces complexity of maintenance and, hence, the technical competence required.
+reduces complexity of maintenance and, hence, the technical competence and instruction required.

 test results obtained using standard photometric equipment may contain large errors; luminous efficacy of LEDs is improving steadily, so LED AtoN lights will continue to improve in efficiency for the foreseeable future;